meauxdal/MiSTer_Custom_Aspect_Ratios/README.md

 # MiSTer_Custom_Aspect_Ratios
 Drop-in custom aspect ratios for various cores for the MiSTer FPGA platform.
 Use with vscale=1 for the purpose of achieving both vertical and horizontal integer aspect scaling, minimizing aspect ratio error when possible.
 Most of these ratios have been generated using Rysha's aspect ratio calculator, turned into a web app by morf77: https://morf77.pythonanywhere.com/ar

+These ratios are intended for use along with vscale=1 in order to avoid inconsistently scaled pixels.
+The avoids shimmering when scrolling along both the vertical and horizontal axes at the expense of aspect ratio accuracy.

 **Instructions**

+Set vscale=1 either globally or for the relevant core.

 Check the .txt file for your desired default video_mode (720p.txt, 1080p.txt, 1200p.txt, 1440p.txt).
 Copy the core header and desired ratios to MiSTer.ini or an alt .ini file and then set the ratio by adjusting the Aspect Ratio within the core.